techatpark/cd-nginx-java/README.md

 # Contious Deployment with nginx and Spring Boot REST API
 An Experimental POC to learn and optimize the process and techniques of Contious Deployment with nginx and Spring Boot REST API

+# Goals
+Vendor neutral approch that expects only virtual machines to provide scalablity and continious deployment

 # Steps
 1. Start the Backup Server with current artifact
 2. Shutdown Main Servers